asinck/tegilbor/README.md

 * The highlighting that tells the user where the cursor is is a bit messed up.
 * Editing the file directly instead of with the speed entry box doesn't turn the tab gray to indicate that the tab is not saved.
 * The program should not allow the user to try to save a file without a name.
+* The highlight that indicates where the user is typing might accidentally black out some of the user's text (unconfirmed).

 Upcoming enhancements:
 * Warn the user if they try to exit the program without saving the file, instead of just warning them to make sure they saved everything.
 * Automatically generated quickdefs.
 * Allow the program to generate timestamps to append to the filename.
+* Remember indentation.

 Notes: